 Ghana: Rural Areas

 2-4 weeks, 5-8 weeks, 9-12 weeks

 Typical Duration of Program

-First and third Monday of each month
+Year round; first and third Monday of each month

-As a volunteer, you may be assigned the following responsibilities:
+AMPED volunteers may be assigned the following responsibilities:

 While participation is not limited to this demographic, the average age is 18-26.
 Participants that are flexible and open minded when it comes to cultural differences, ways of life, and work pace are those that tend to benefit most from their experience abroad, as do those that demonstrate initiative with regard to recommending and implementing changes to improve the project and to assist the staff.